Owl-Listener/agent-design-primer/README.md

 A primer for **designing AI agents** — written for a discipline that's still forming as I ship this.

 Five layers, contributable, opinionated, free.
 About 30,000 words of patterns, anti-patterns, and case studies, written for product designers now responsible for shipping agentic experiences and looking for more than another blog post.
+You can also feed it to your favourite AI work partner and they can run you through it, absorb it and guide you through.
+It is specifically structured to make this easy for them.

 This primer is about the *experience users have with agents*: the calibration of trust, the visibility of plans, the design of refusals, the texture of citations.
 It is not about *agentic design patterns* in the engineering sense (ReAct, reflection, planning loops, tool use, multi-agent orchestration).
 Those patterns are well documented elsewhere — see Microsoft's [`ai-agents-for-beginners`](https://github.com/microsoft/ai-agents-for-beginners) or Antonio Gulli's *Agentic Design Patterns*.
 This is the design twin: how the human and the agent meet on the surface.